-One of the major global initiatives by China was the One-Belt, One-Road (OBOR),reviving the old silk roads.
+One of the major global initiatives by China was the massive Belt and Road Initiative, reviving the old silk roads.
 In May 2017 a major international conference showed what our experts were already expecting: now all roads lead to China.
 Even countries who suffered from difficult relations with China, including both Koreas, appeared in Beijing.

 Larger than the former Marshall Plan after the Second World War, OBOR is going to redefine global trade.

 The estimations on how much money will be involved in this project vary a lot: between US$4 trillion and US$8 trillion according to Wikipedia.